Glossary quick lanes

 Use the water calculator when fresh, gray, black, and GPM habits need to become a realistic stay-length estimate.

-Use the connectivity stack planner when primary lane, backup lane, cellular, and satellite tradeoffs need to match a real route.
+Use the internet backup planner when primary connection, backup connection, cellular, and satellite tradeoffs need to match a real route.

 Glossary terms should reduce guessing